 - International students

-- Students interested in Theology and Religious Studies may also like to consider Asian and Middle Eastern Studies, Philosophy, or History.
+- Students interested in Theology, Religion, and Philosophy of Religion may also like to consider Asian and Middle Eastern Studies, Philosophy, or History.